Matthew Bidwell, Ph.D., outlines current challenges and three key areas to focus on to win the war for talent.

 First, “Leadership is terribly important,” said Bidwell.
 Working from home, people spend all their time communicating with their managers and less time communicating with other people.
 So those managers—and their managers—need to make people feel supported.

 Before, it was possible for employees to work around a weak manager—today you can’t do that so easily, Bidwell noted.
 “It’s easy to feel completely disconnected.
 Managers can really foster that sense of connection.”
-The job of the manger has gotten both harder and more important, he added.
+The job of the manager has gotten both harder and more important, he added.

 Use 360 evaluations, upward feedback surveys, satisfaction surveys, etc. to figure out which managers are struggling with the change to remote work, suggested Bidwell.
 And look out for areas with high turnover.